fmalina/revisions-blocl/activism/privateislandwhybritain.md

 that is independent of party political platforms.

-The post-political careers of the Labour cabinet ministers responsible for marketising the NHS don’t make for comfortable reading.
+The post-political careers of the Labour cabinet ministers responsible for marketising the NHS don't make for comfortable reading.

 A Harvard-led study found that 62 per cent of all bankruptcies in the United States in 2007 were due to medical bills, an increase of 50 per cent in six